 - Complimentary Enhanced In-room WiFi

 - Guaranteed Room Type

-Beginning in 2019, you’ll receive 15 Elite Night Credits every year.
+You’ll receive 15 Elite Night Credits every year, on or before March 1.
 Elite Night Credits count towards your Elite status with Marriott.

 |Status||Required Qualifying Nights||Bonus on Base Points|